isabellaka/CryptOn/README.md

 # CryptOn
-A software for encrypting and decrypting your text files
+CryptOn is a software for encrypting and decrypting your text files.
+Feel free to download it from Github and report any bugs that you might find as soon as possible.

+# How to download CryptOn
-Download the "CryptOn-distribution/CryptOn" folder and open the executable inside of it.
+Download the "CryptOn-distribution/CryptOn" folder on the program's Github page and open the executable inside of it.

+# Reminder
-Before using any of the sources above make sure that you are aware of the license under which CryptOn is published.
+Before using any of the sources from the project make sure that you are aware of the license under which CryptOn is published.